mcabinaya/Data-Structures/README.md

 I will be regularly pushing problems that I try from LeetCode
 - Arrays
-- Linked lists
+- Binary Search Tree
 - Binary Search
-- Binary Search Tree
+- Binary Tree
+- Linked Lists
 - Queue and Stack